MakeSchool-Tutorials/sql-tutorial/P01-Getting-Started/content.md

 ![Autoshop img](assets/autoshop.jpg "Autoshop img")

 You are an owner of an **Autoshop** and you would like to know some information about your Customers, Employees, Departments as well as the Cars you sell.
-All of these information is located in a database consisting of 4 tables : **Customers**, **Employees**, **Departments**, and **Cars**.
+All of this information is located in a database consisting of 4 tables : **Customers**, **Employees**, **Departments**, and **Cars**.
 In order to answer the questions you have, we are going to use SQL commands and query your database. 😄🗂